bortiznine/Social-Media-Project-API/src/main/java/ReadUs.md

 4/12/21:
 Need to add Reactions and reset password for users.
 Having those to boot with would make a full-fledged social media project.

+4/13/21:
+Check how we can limit reaction amount per user on a given post.
+Try expanding backend to vue front and meet together to make a running full stack site.
+Updating branches for FrontEnd and master to allow front end use and to keep backend unaffected.
 </p>